pmcilwaine/hermes/docs/manual/2_document.md

 ## What is a Document?

-A document is a unique accessible via a URL within the Content Management System (CMS).
-Documents are versioned which allows versions to be restored.
+A document is a uniquely accessible URL within the Content Management System (CMS).
+Documents are versioned so they can be restored from a certain point in time, as well as no document is deleted so is recoverable.

 \newpage